elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

     mysql> grant select, insert, update on samhain.log to samhain@'%' IDENTIFIED BY 'samhain';

-I added the **update** permission since it&#8217;s necessary for the Beltane configuration later on.
+I added the **update** permission since it's necessary for the Beltane configuration later on.

 #### Install the Samhain Server (Yule)